On this page

-- Review your marketing plan to find ways to promote these products/services e.g. a small discount for multiple popular items, package less popular items with popular items to increase sales overall
+- Review your marketing plan to find ways to promote these products and services – such as a small discount for multiple popular items, package less popular items with popular items to increase overall sales.

 Increase sales of your best products and services by:

-- making sure your best items where your customer can see them.
-This applies to physical location and online stores
+- placing your best items where your customer can see them – this applies to physical locations and online stores

-- asking your customers why they buy your most popular items.
-You’ll receive valuable insights that you can use to tailor your services and product lines.
+- asking your customers why they buy your most popular items – you'll receive valuable insights to tailor your services and product lines.